ETCLabs/RDMnet/docs/mainpage.md

 # RDMnet                                                            {#mainpage}

-## Important Note: Read Me First

-THIS SOFTWARE IMPLEMENTS A **DRAFT** STANDARD, BSR E1.33 rev. 77. **UNDER NO CIRCUMSTANCES SHOULD THIS SOFTWARE BE USED FOR OR INCLUDED IN ANY PRODUCT AVAILABLE FOR GENERAL SALE TO THE PUBLIC.** DUE TO THE INEVITABLE CHANGE OF DRAFT PROTOCOL VALUES AND BEHAVIORAL REQUIREMENTS, PRODUCTS USING THIS SOFTWARE WILL **NOT** BE INTEROPERABLE WITH PRODUCTS IMPLEMENTING THE FINAL RATIFIED STANDARD.

 ## Introduction

-RDMnet is a library that implements an upcoming ANSI standard, **BSR E1.33:
-Message Transport and Device Management of ANSI E1.20 (RDM) over IP Networks**, commonly referred to as **RDMnet**.
+RDMnet is a library that implements an ANSI standard, **ANSI E1.33: Message Transport and Device Management of ANSI E1.20 (RDM) over IP Networks**, commonly referred to as **RDMnet**.
 The RDMnet library is designed to be portable and scalable to almost any RDMnet usage scenario, from lightweight embedded devices to large-scale data sending and routing operations.